creimers/honeypy.buildout/docs/narrative.rst

 What's **limited is the availability of well running buildouts** out there.

 * The first reason is a lacking standardization of buildout structures and quality requirements.
 Thus, it's hard to compare one buildout project to another and buildouts tend to fail.
 * The second reason is laziness, which leads to buildout projects which have to be reengineered elaborately to understand, fix or customize them.
+This applies especially to any third party developer and maintainer.

 **So --- be aware of laziness!**
 Buildout entraps you to quickly stitch your build stack togehter!
 That's great and